-- You could consider asking the Judge or the Associate or Usher (involving the other side if present) whether the matter can be taken at a later time that day (by asking for it to be mentioned at a convenient moment) or at a lower point in the list.
-The Judge will usually accept such a request. - In a complex case you may sometimes conclude that the merits and suitability of seeking an adjournment will need to be considered.
+- You could consider asking the Judge or the Associate or Usher (involving the other side if present) whether the matter can be taken at a later time that day (by asking for it to be mentioned at a convenient moment) or at a lower point in the list. - In a complex case you may sometimes conclude that the merits and suitability of seeking an adjournment will need to be considered.